divio/divio-cloud-docs/introduction/01-create-project.rst

    :class: 'main-visual'

-Your project has two independent server environments, Test and Live.
+Your project has two independent server environments, *Test* and *Live* .
 The Test and Live servers have their own services, and unique environment variables to configure access to them.
 They can be deployed independently, and can also :ref:`be configured to track different Git branches <custom-tracking-branches>`.

 Log in to the project